-Data migration can be a lengthy and difficult, albeit necessary, process.
-The key to any effective data migration project is understanding what it is, why it is necessary, the costs/risks and benefits involved and how it is a vital component to organizations success.
+Data migration can be a lengthy and challenging, albeit necessary, process.
+The key to any successful data project is understanding what it is, why it is essential, the costs/risks and benefits involved, and how it is a vital component to the organization’s success.

 What is Data Migration?

-Data migration is the method of moving or replicating information between platforms, data formats, computer systems or storage structures.
-Data migration occurs for multiple reasons: to upgrade/replace storage equipment or servers, to transport information to the cloud, organization mergers (data consolidation), upgrades in software, system maintenance, mergers or data center rearrangement and to move away from legacy systems .
+Data is the method of moving or replicating information between platforms, data formats, computer systems, or storage structures.
+It happens for multiple reasons: to upgrade/replace storage equipment or servers, to transport information to the cloud, organization mergers (data consolidation), upgrades in software, system maintenance, mergers or data center rearrangement, and to move away from legacy systems .

 Why is Data Migration Needed?

 The ability to successfully migrate data is a vital element to implementing new systems.
 Organizations inevitably will need to adopt new systems due to legacy operating systems and/or legacy data .
 Moreover, technology and business requirements constantly change.
-As such, data migration helps to increase productivity and performance and decreases costs in the long run if done correctly .
+As such, it helps increase productivity and performance and decreases costs in the long run if done correctly .

 When legacy data is moved to a modern system, data migration occurs in several different ways: